 Creating Referral Partners

-Of course, one of the best ways to get referrals is to do excellent work and be a good member of the communities you’re part of, whether they’re local or digital.
+Of course, one of the best ways to grow your business with referrals is to do excellent work and be a good member of the communities you’re part of, whether they’re local or digital.
 But even if you’re providing great service to your customers and being kind to those you engage with, getting referrals doesn’t always happen organically.

 Because I know the value of referred customers, I’m intentional about developing referral partners.
 Many of these are businesses that I can create a reciprocal relationship with: I think you provide a great service, so I’ll refer to you.
 You think I provide a great service, so you’ll refer to me.
 As an online bookkeeping company, my referral partners are generally accounting firms or banks, but partners don’t have to be in your same industry.

-How do you get someone to become a referral partner?
+How do you grow your business using a referral partner?
 You ask.